Get the best of education in London

 EU students: 9,000 for all subjects

 Non-EU students: 15,200 for Arts, Economics and Mathematics, and 20,100 for Science, Engineering, Archaeology, Anthropology, Geography, Fine Arts and Psychology.

 Imperial College London

-Another public research university, Imperial College London focuses on studies in science, medicine, engineering and business.
+Another public research university, Imperial College London focuses on studies in science, medicine, engineering, and business.
 It was formerly a constituent of the Federal University of London but became an independent entity on July 9, 2007.
-It has four main faculties with over 40 departments, research centres and institutions.
+It has four main faculties with over 40 departments, research centers and institutions.
 These include engineering, medical sciences, natural sciences and business studies.

 Annual average tuition fee

 - Academic and Research staff: 3,330

 - Students: 13,500 (Undergraduates: 8,400; Post-graduates: 5,100)

 A public research university, KCL is the third oldest varsity in England.
 It was founded by King George IV in 1829 and has as its teaching center the St. Thomas Hospital that has been offering medical expertise since 1173.
 Organized into nine academic schools, King's College London is one of the largest centers for graduate and post-graduate studies in biomedical research and medicine in Europe with six centers of Medical Research Councils.
 Besides, King's College does not charge any tuition fee from students of exchange programs.